CSC207-2022F-UofT/course-project-insane-hr-system/README.md

 - The highest ranked employees are at the top of the screen while the lowest ranked employees are at the bottom.

 ### Complete Task
-- In employee's screen, select the finished task and press "go to selected task" button.
+- In employee's screen, user can select the finished task and go to the task page.
+- In the task page, employee can use "complete task" button to submit their task.
+- Only task with "OPEN" status can be submitted.
+- After submittion, the status of task will become "CLOSED".

 # Test Coverage